To listen to an audio presentation on this article, click here

-To view this article as a tract to download and print, click here for black and white and here for colour.
+To view this article in English as a tract to download and print, click here.

 “For though we walk in the flesh, we do not war after the flesh: for the weapons of our warfare are not carnal, but mighty through God to the pulling down of strongholds.”
 2 Corinthians 10:3–4